ViktorNova/architect/README.md

 ###Requirements:

 You will need to have the following packages installed on your system already:
   - curl
   - fakeroot
+  - bsdtar
   - ruby
   - gems
   - fpm
 Follow the instructions here to install FPM via Ruby gems: https://github.com/jordansissel/fpm

 You will also need to install the #architect-arch-tools# package that corresponds to your distribution, which you will find in the packages directory (deb, rpm, tgz, and xzm are included)

 Note: this package is just a combo package of the following tools from Arch, re-packaged straight from the Arch Linux binaries.
 It's mostly shell scripts, and they seem to work on most systems, but if you want to re-compile them natively, it shouldn't be too hard:
   - abs
   - pacman
   - pacman-mirrorlist
   - expac
   - archlinux-keyring
   - aur.sh

 These instructions will also be updated soon, but here's a quickie: